-Duty Belts - We currently have 14 sworn personnel who perform L-1 inspections.
-We are budgeting for one complete duty belt and additional belt items to replace equipment that becomes unserviceable due to wear and or damage.
+We currently have 14 sworn personnel who perform L-1 inspections.
+We are budgeting for five complete duty belts and additional belt items to replace equipment that becomes unserviceable due to wear and or damage.
 The duty belt include the belt, holster, magazine holder, Taser holster, handcuff case, baton holder, and flashlight holder.
-Total cost is a total of \$500.
+Cost of five new belts and equipment is \$500 per set.
+Total cost is a total of \$2,500.00.

+Printers

-Printers - We are budgeting for 4 in car printers to replace printers that no longer function.
+We are budgeting for 4 in car printers to replace printers that no longer function.
 These are thermal printers installed inside vehicles of troopers or mobile team inspectors to print Vehicle Examination Reports and citations to give the CMV drivers at the time of inspection.
-These printers are purchased from a competitive bid process for \$405 each.
-This totals \$1,620.
+These printers are purchased from a competitive bid process for \$435 each.
+This totals \$1,740.

-Safety Inspection Equipment - We have estimated \$1500 replace inspection equipment such as creepers, wheel chocks, and inspector safety equipment that is no longer serviceable.
-We are budgeting for 46 pairs of winter gloves at \$59.00 each and 60 pairs of non-insulated gloves at \$12.00 each to perform inspections.
-The winter gloves cost is \$2714.00 and the cost of the non-insulated gloves are \$720.00.
-We also are budgeting for 30 high visibility safety vest for inspectors to replace unserviceable equipment.
-Cost is \$49.00 a vest for a total of \$1,470.00.
-Total cost of safety inspection equipment is \$6404.00.
+Safety Inspection Equipment

+We have estimated \$2,500 to replace inspection equipment such as creepers, wheel chocks, and inspector safety equipment that is no longer serviceable.
+We are budgeting for 10 pairs of winter gloves at \$59.00 each and 60 pairs of non-insulated gloves at \$12.00 each to perform inspections.
+This is to replace worn gloves throughout the year.
+The winter gloves cost is \$590.00 and the cost of the non-insulated gloves are \$720.00.
+We also are budgeting for 20 high visibility safety vest for inspectors to replace unserviceable equipment.
+Cost is \$49.00 a vest for a total of \$980.00.
+Total cost of safety inspection equipment is \$4,790.00.

+HMR Software

-HMR Software - RegScan Hazmat Software- We budgeted \$9,500 for the annual subscription to RegScan Hazmat Software for 20 licenses to assist inspectors with knowledge and enforcement of hazardous material rules and regulations, and inspections.
+RegScan Hazmat Software- We budgeted \$9,600 for the annual subscription to RegScan Hazmat Software for 20 licenses to assist inspectors with knowledge and enforcement of hazardous material rules and regulations, and inspections.

-New Entrant Uniforms - \$660 is budgeted for one set of uniform replacements for the two safety auditors and one set of new vehicle inspection uniforms and gloves for two safety auditors.
+New Entrant Uniforms

+\$750 is budgeted for uniform replacements for the two safety auditors and one set of new vehicle inspection uniforms and gloves for two safety auditors.
 This is to replace current uniforms as they become unserviceable due to wear and damage.
-Due to employee turnover we are budgeting an additional \$340.00 for initial uniform purchase for the new employee.
-Total cost is \$1000.00
+Total cost is \$750.

+Tasers

-Tasers - There are 17 sworn/uniformed members in the Motor Carrier Division.
+There are 16 sworn/uniformed members in the Motor Carrier Division.
 Each of these members are required to carry a Taser as part of their uniform and is a department wide purchase.
 The Taser has a life span of 5 years.
-We are budgeting for 4 Tasers this year to replace them as they expire at \$1739.00 each.
-This totals \$6956.00.
+We are budgeting for 4 Tasers this year to replace them as they expire at \$1,739.00 each.
+This totals \$6,956.00.
 We intend to replace these on a staggered schedule, replacing 20% per year.